 Early Neutral Evaluation Services

 Early Neutral Evaluation (ENE) is a highly effective form of alternative dispute resolution (ADR) that offers a structured approach to resolving legal matters outside the courtroom.
-At JMW Solicitors, we specialise in facilitating ENE by connecting our clients with experienced evaluators who provide a balanced, informed view on the merits of a case or specific issues within it.
+At JMW Solicitors, we support clients who engage in the ENE process either through a private appointment, whereby we connect our clients with experienced evaluators, or via court appointment in accordance with the Civil Procedure Rules.

 To find out more about our early neutral evaluation services, contact us today by calling 0345 872 6666, or fill in our online enquiry form to request a call back.